purpose of anneal heat treating may involve one or more

 and refinement of structure are both required.

-cool in still air.
+to cool in still air.
 The structure and properties produced,

 however, varying with the thickness of metal treated.
-The tensile strength,
+The

-point (Ac1) each "grain" of pearlite changes to several
+critical point (Ac1) each "grain" of pearlite changes

 b) the rate of cooling through the critical range, which affects

 both the ferrite and the pearlite.

 the temperature is raised above Ac3 the crystals increase